joshuagraber/joshuagraber/README.md

 Hi, I’m Joshua.

-I'm a self-taught front-end developer, focused on React.
+I'm a self-taught JavaScript/Typescript developer.
-Learning the back end with Node.js and Python.
+Currently learning Python for the purpose of getting into Machine Learning.

 Let's talk: Hit me up at jdg@joshuadgraber.com